betazep/vainamoinen-mod/README.md

 ## Highlights

-- Delegated actions: Lock/Unlock, Sticky/Unsticky, and Remove/Restore on posts and comments.
+- Delegated actions: Lock/Unlock, Sticky/Unsticky, Remove, Restore, plus mod-only Freeze/Unfreeze controls to pause activity on a single post or comment.
 - Role-based access: "Baby Väinämöinen" and "Väinämöinen" flair thresholds enforced at click time.
 - Automated setup: one-click menu task seeds flair templates, Automod karma rules, and a stickied onboarding comment for every new submission.
 - Abuse protections: rate-limited action tracker with automatic warnings and 7-day bans for repeated abuse, plus moderator dashboards for audit and cleanup.